pryv/config-template-pryv.io/pryv.io/single-node/INSTALL.md

     docker-compose -v
     docker-compose version 1.18.0, build 8dd22a9

-If your DNS is set up correctly, the following command should yield the fully qualified domain name of the machine you intend to use as a central Pryv Register server:
+If your domain is set up correctly, the following command should yield the fully qualified domain name of the machine you intend to use as a central Pryv Register server:

-    dig NS ${DOMAIN}
+    dig NS +trace ${DOMAIN}

-Normally, your NS records should resolve to the names you gave to the Register server you intend to set up.
+Normally, your NS records should resolve to the hostnames you gave to the Register server you intend to set up.
 Please check that the A records of the returned NS entries exist and point to the same machine.

 ### Run